Category: DRE’s Blog

 Crossing Paths

-How do we as Unitarian Universalists address the problem of separation from each other?
+by Andrea Kalb How do we as Unitarian Universalists address the problem of separation from each other?
 How do Jewish people address the problem of exile?
 And how do Christians of all denominations address the problem of sin?
-Ask one of our current 6th- or 7th-graders … read more.
+Ask one of our current 6th- or 7th-graders taking part in this year’s Crossing Paths class and … Continue reading Crossing Paths

 What I’m Doing